kartik-v/bootstrap-fileinput/CHANGE.md

 **Date**: 19-Jun-2022

 - (enh #1792): Advanced file mime type detection for preview irrespective of file extension.
-   - New property `autoRenameExtension` which defaults to `true` - this will auto detect mime type and append the parsed new extension.
    - Load the following new plugin files before fileinput.min.js
 ```html
 <!-- buffer.min.js and filetype.min.js are necessary in the order listed for advanced mime type parsing and more correct